What does my baby look like?

 Are your gums bleeding when you brush your teeth?

-That’ll be the hormones making your gums inflamed.
-You need to take extra care of your pearly whites and make sure you book an appointment with your dentist, which is free during pregnancy.
+The hormones make your gums inflamed.
+You need to take extra care of your teeth.
+Book an appointment with your dentist, which is free during pregnancy.

 Find out more about how to care for your teeth and gums in 10 common pregnancy complaints (and how to avoid them).

-How much exercise you do during pregnancy will depend on how active you were before you got pregnant.
+The amount of exercise you can do during pregnancy will depend on how active you were before you got pregnant.

-Even if you previously did no exercise, it’s important to start exercising for a healthy pregnancy.
+Even if you previously did no exercise, it’s important to start being active now for a healthy pregnancy.
+Being sedentary (sitting down a lot) has been shown to increase risks during pregnancy.
 There are lots of different things you can do to start being more active in your everyday life.
 Our 10 tips for staying active in pregnancy is a good place to start.